sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Simplified Background

 Radiation therapy (RT) is an essential cancer treatment and is applicable to about 50% of cancer patients.
 The 3D dose prediction has been important for assisting the RT planning.
 Ref [[1,2](#Citation)] could provide decent introduction to the participates without RT background.
-In addtion, [the summary paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.14845) of a previous related challenge OpenKBP could be helpful (helpful to the RT background, but note contexts in this challenge is quite different from OpenBKP).
+In addtion, [the summary paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.14845) of a previous related challenge OpenKBP could be helpful (helpful to the RT background, but note contexts in this challenge is quite different from OpenKBP).

 It could be helpful to gain more knowledge about RT, however, participants still can do a great job without RT background, since we define the input/output clearly in the task of this challenge.
 However, if you have limited knowledge about AI and deep learning, you may need to learn fast to achieve the awards :blush:.